odinei/odinei/README.md

 ---

-- I am passionate about programming
+- :computer: I am passionate about programming

-- I mentor people who want to learn more about software development
+- :teacher: I mentor people who want to learn more about software development

-(#smileys--emotion) :books: I am currently learning Rust, React and Typescript.
+- :books: I am currently learning Rust, React and Typescript.

 - 💬 Feel free to reach out to me and ask about SAP Development :)